NightnaiDayo/bdgrp_local/Readme.md

 ## A project
 A local server for a girl rhythm game

-Support TW /JP server.
+Support TW / JP server.

 CN?
 Never.
 Their account system sucks.
 # Changing Server
 **copy .env.example and rename it to .env first**

-go .env
+go to .env
 change `SERVER=` to the server you want (`TW`/`JP`)
 default is `TW`
 # Connecting